RogueM/Mks-Robin-Nano-Marlin2.0-Firmware/README.md

+# Notice

+This is fork of https://github.com/makerbase-mks/Mks-Robin-Nano-Marlin2.0-Firmware

+This reppository includes changes to the source meant for upstream.
+PR branches contain partial changes aimed at submitting clean pull requests to the upstream repository and have no value beyond that - the default branch, mks_ui-modified, contains all cumulative changes.

 # Mks-Robin-Nano-Marlin2.0-Firmware
 ## Features
 The firmware of Mks Robin Nano, based on [Marlin2.0.x](https://github.com/MarlinFirmware/Marlin), added the [LittlevGL](https://github.com/littlevgl/lvgl), supporting colourful GUI and touch screen.
 It is developed on PlatformIO, we hope more and more developers will participate the development of this repository.